Lirov/Linux-2020-B/master file.md

 Every file and directory in your UNIX/Linux system has following 3 permissions defined for all the 3 owners discussed above.

-#### Read:
-This permission give you the authority to open and read a file.
-Read permission on a directory gives you the ability to lists its content.
-#### Write:
-The write permission gives you the authority to modify the contents of a file.
-The write permission on a directory gives you the authority to add, remove and rename files stored in the directory.
-Consider a scenario where you have to write permission on file but do not have write permission on the directory where the file is stored.
-You will be able to modify the file contents.
-But you will not be able to rename, move or remove the file from the directory.
-#### Execute:
-In Windows, an executable program usually has an extension ".exe" and which you can easily run.
-In Unix/Linux, you cannot run a program unless the execute permission is set.
-If the execute permission is not set, you might still be able to see/modify the program code(provided read & write permissions are set), but not run it.

 <img src='https://qph.fs.quoracdn.net/main-qimg-0f76c00cf97852795a234a730bf9e4fd' height=250/>